mboyea/nixos-config/README.md

 * [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) so that you can keep a copy of your own files on GitHub.
   Then when I make updates later, you could easily merge them into your own changes.

-### Install System
+### Install Operating System

-First, a few notes for newbies in the console.
+First, a few notes for newbies to the Linux Console.

 * You can type `man` before a command name to learn what it does.
   For example, `man ls` tells you all options for how to list a directory.
 * To copy and paste in the console, you must use `Ctrl+Shift+C` and `Ctrl+Shift+V` respectively.
   This is because `Ctrl+C` cancels a program and `Ctrl+V` literally inserts the next character typed.
+* You may temporarily install a different text editor to use instead of `nano`.
+  I get `nvim` using `nix-shell -p neovim`.
+  A more beginner-friendly option may be `notepadqq` using `nix-shell -p notepadqq`.
+  Search for your favorites at [search.nixos.org](https://search.nixos.org/packages).

 For a video to help you understand the installation process, see [Perfect NixOS | Impermanence Setup](https://www.youtube.com/watch?v=YPKwkWtK7l0) by Vimjoyer.
 My thanks go out to him for helping me to learn NixOS.